papivot/pace-docs/Docker Fundamentals.md

 Unpacking objects: 100% (29/29), done.
 ```

-Download the **kubectl** binary as its required by this specific container image.
+Download the **kubectl** binary as it is required by this specific container image.

 ```shell
 $> cd k8s-operations/